jamesjharper/atlas-scientific-web/README.md

 ```

 ## Running as dev
 For development and hardware debugging, `atlas_scientific_web` can be run using `flask`.
 Flask is not intended for production environments.
-Flask its not advised to be used with `atlas_scientific_web` in multi client environments due to the long running nature of requests to Atlas Scientific embedded solutions.
+Flask its not advised to be used with `atlas_scientific_web` in multi client environments due to the long running nature of requests to Atlas Scientific embedded devices.

 To start the web service with
 ```